Revenue Management Total Guide: Definition, Strategies & Software

 Other hotel management software that impacts revenue

-There are many other hotel management system solutions on the market that can help you generate optimised revenue for your hotel.
+There are many other hotel management software solutions on the market that can help you generate optimised revenue for your hotel.
 This includes central reservation systems, log and event manager software, channel management software, housekeeping management software, accounting and finance software, online hotel booking systems, and HRIS systems, upselling and cross-selling software, direct sales tools, amongst others.

 All these solutions can give you access to the internal and external data you need in order to understand market supply and customer demand and, ultimately, calculate the ideal rates for your rooms.
 However, without a doubt, the solution that can provide you with real-time access to the widest variety of data and analytics is revenue management software.